Terminator 2: Judgment Day: Casting

-Patrick, who was 31 and living in his car, was one of several actors in their late 20s considered for the T-1000 role.
+Patrick, who was 31 and living in his car, was one of several actors considered for the T-1000 role.
 Cameron wanted a lithe actor resembling a newly recruited police officer to contrast with Schwarzenegger.
 According to Cameron, "If the [T-800] series is a kind of human Panzer tank, then the [T-1000] series had to be a Porsche".
 Casting director Mali Finn believed Patrick had the "intense presence" they wanted.
 Patrick auditioned by acting like an emotionless hunter and later participated in a screen test to judge the way lighting worked with his skin and eyes.
 For his character, he drew inspiration from Schwarzenegger's performance in The Terminator and observed hunting creatures—reptiles, insects, cats, and sharks.
 Patrick's facial expressions were based on those of an eagle, keeping his head tilted down to imply constant forward movement.
 (Note: Attributed to multiple references:) He also employed a mixture of military posture with martial arts to express a fluid motion that differed from the T-800's rigid movements.
 The role demanded that Patrick be lean and fast, requiring peak physical shape.
 He learned to sprint without displaying heavy breathing and exhaustion, and received specialized training from Gal.
 Weapons master Harry Lu taught Patrick to operate and reload weapons, such as the T-1000's Beretta 92FS, without looking and eventually without blinking.
 Singer Billy Idol was originally cast for the role before seriously injuring his leg in a motorcycle crash.
 In a 2021 retrospective, Cameron said Idol had an interesting aesthetic but in hindsight, he probably would not have cast him.
 Singer Blackie Lawless of the rock band W.A.S.P. was also considered but deemed too tall.

 Furlong, among hundreds of other prospects, secured the role of young John Connor at his last audition.
 Cameron believed that early candidates for the role were either overexposed in other media or came from advertisement backgrounds, which trained them to be happy and perky.
 Furlong had no acting experience and was discovered by Finn at the Boys & Girls Club in Pasadena.
 Cameron described Furlong as having a "surliness, an intelligence, just a question of pulling it out".
 He was required to take acting lessons, learn Spanish, and be able to ride a motorcycle and repair guns.
 Charlie Korsmo stated that he was offered the role, but was contractually obligated to appear in What About Bob?
 (1991).